jackrobertscott/authpack-client-190806/packages/wga-api/readme.md

 # 🏇 Depreciated: Authpack API

-> User and team management for your app
+> Simple user and team management API for your app

 Helper methods which may be used to access the Authpack API using GraphQL.